 Disaster Items to Carry with You

-Unless you’re a resident of Japan, it’s unlikely you’ll have a disaster kit ready, much less be carrying it around with you while you’re travelling in Japan.
-That being said, there are a few important items to may want to keep on you in case of a sudden emergency:
+Unless you’re a resident of Japan, it’s unlikely you’ll have a disaster kit ready, much less be carrying it around with you while you’re traveling in Japan.
+That being said, there are a few important items you may want to keep on you in case of a sudden emergency:

 - Your passport (in a Ziplock bag)